dmellstrom/php-mvc-instant-gallery/README.md

 * `THUMBNAIL_WIDTH` / `THUMBNAIL_HEIGHT`: Maximum size of generated thumbnails, in pixels.
 * `THUMBNAIL_QUALITY`: JPEG output quality of generated thumbnails.
 * `THUMBNAIL_CROP`: If set to `false`, generated thumbnails will have the same aspect ratio as the original images.
 Otherwise, the image will be center-cropped to fill the thumbnail.
+* `LIGHTBOX_SHOW`: If set to `false`, thumbnails will link to the original images instead of launching a slideshow.